albill/albill.github.com/resources/koans/blue-cliff-record.markdown

    "I don't allow walking about in the night.
 Come in the daylight."

-<strong>Hekiganroku - Case 42: Ho Koji's "Beautiful Snow"</strong>
+### Hekiganroku - Case 42: Ho Koji's "Beautiful Snow"

-Ho Koji [1] was leaving Yakusan.
+Ho Koji <sup>1</sup> was leaving Yakusan.
 The latter ordered ten of his Zen students

 to see Koji off at the temple gate.
 Koji pointed to the falling snow in the